Type: fresh soft

 Producers: Cowgirl Creamery, Cypress Grove Chevre

 Fromage Frais is a soft, unaged, creamy fresh cheese made out of whole or skimmed milk and cream.
-A French specialty, traditionally this cheese is made with unpasteurised cream.
-Many a times, the term Fromage Frais is used interchangeably with Fromage Blanc but according to French legislation - "The denomination fromage frais is reserved for unripened cheese that underwent a mostly lactic fermentation.
+A French speciality, traditionally this cheese is made with unpasteurised cream.
+Many times, the term Fromage Frais is used interchangeably with Fromage Blanc but according to French legislation - "The denomination fromage frais is reserved for unripened cheese that underwent a mostly lactic fermentation.
 Fermented white cheese marketed under the terms fresh or fresh cheese must contain live flora at the time of sale to the consumer."
 In simple language, Fromage Frais must contain live cultures when sold, whereas with fromage blanc fermentation has been stopped.

-Fromage Frais is used similar to sour cream or cream by removing the dish off the heat, stirring in the cheese completely and then putting it back on heat.
+Fromage Frais is used similar to sour cream or cream by removing the dish off the heat, stirring in the cheese completely and then putting it back on the heat.
 Mixing in the cheese while the dish is cooking on direct heat can cause it to curdle.

-The cheese is used as a savory appetizer or a rich creamy dessert by combining it with herbs, fruits and spices.
+The cheese is used as a savoury appetizer or a rich creamy dessert by combining it with herbs, fruits and spices.
 Fromage Frais with a loose consistency, ranging between heavy cream and sour cream is often employed to thicken and richen sauces.
 It is a traditional accompaniment to caviar since the milky goodness of the cheese reduces the saltiness of the eggs.

-Fresh, creamy cheese like Fromage Frais pairs well with sparkling white wine, zinfandel and fortified wines.
+Fresh, creamy cheese like Fromage Frais pairs well with sparkling white wine, Zinfandel and fortified wines.